Everybody Wants to Rule the World: Commercial performance

 In the United States, "Everybody Wants to Rule the World" debuted at number 70 on the Billboard Hot 100 in the issue dated 16 March 1985.
 On the week of 27 April 1985, the song rose to number 18.
-On the week of 8 June 1985, the song moved 2–1, replacing Wham!'s "Everything She Wants" (1984) as the number one on the chart; it would spend a total of two weeks in this position.
+On the week of 8 June 1985, the song moved to #1, replacing Wham!'s "Everything She Wants" (1984) on the chart; it would spend a total of two weeks in this position.
 The song was a commercial success in other American markets, peaking at number two on the Adult Contemporary and Top Rock Tracks and charting at number one on the Hot Dance Club Play, Hot Dance Music/Maxi-Singles Sales, and Cash Box charts.
 It ranks as the 345th best-charting single of all time in the United States.
 In Canada, the song reached the number one spot, earning a gold certification from Music Canada (MC) for 40,000 sales shipments on 1 May 1985.

 In Australia, the song reached the number two position.
 On the report dated 19 May 1985, the song debuted at number four on the New Zealand Top 40 Singles chart; it would later peak at number one.
 It was certified Gold by the Recorded Music NZ (RMNZ) for sales of 10,000.